zhangshaolong/mock-proxy-middleware/README.md

 if you look at all of apis at this project, input 'https?:{host}/show-apis', need has mock file and meta about api description

 scaffold is a demo project with mock proxy tool [scaffold](https://github.com/zhangshaolong/scaffold "scaffold lib")

+serverany is a local static server with the mock proxy tool [serverany](https://github.com/zhangshaolong/serverany "serverany")